-(a) Right to Protest.
-Any actual or prospective bidder, proposer, 2 3

-- respondent, or contractor who is aggrieved in connection with the competitive solicitation or award of a contract may protest to the Chief.
-The protest shall be submitted in writing in accordance with - 4 5 the protest procedures contained in the Procurement Operating Manual. - (b) Authority to resolve protests.
+- Right to protest.
+Any actual or prospective bidder, proposer, respondent, or contractor who is aggrieved in connection with the competitive solicitation or award of a contract may protest to the Chief.
+The protest shall be submitted in writing in accordance with the protest procedures contained in the Procurement Operating Manual. - Authority to resolve protests.
 The Chief shall have the authority to settle and resolve a protest of an actual or prospective aggrieved bidder, proposer, respondent, or contractor concerning the competitive solicitation or award of a contract.
-This authority shall - (c) Decision.
+This authority shall be exercised in accordance with regulations promulgated by JPAC. - (c) Decision.
 If the protest is not resolved by mutual agreement, the Chief shall promptly issue a decision in writing.
 The decision shall: